B.A.LL.B. (Hons.) Five-Year Integrated Degree Course

 Curriculum Development Committee Report (CDCR)-University Grants Commission

-(UGC) and the Bar Council of India (BCI) guidelines, bringing it in consonance with trends
+(UGC) guidelines, bringing it in consonance with trends

 of globalization, pluralism and social integration.
 It promotes an interdisciplinary approach and